soyalk/probalk/readme.md

   - Increase TX_POWER For Your WiFi Adapter
 #### :interrobang: WHAT IS HEART BLEED PROBES ?
 -----------------------------------------------------
-Heart Bleed Probes Is A Vulnerablity That I Discovered When I Analysed Packets Of My Network , I found The Password Of My WiFi Network Instead of A Probe Frame And For A Period I Found Some Friends Of Mine  who Found The Same Thing , But This Time They Found It At Probe Respond Of A Router Of The Same Manufacturer.
+Heart Bleed Probes Is A Vulnerablity That I Discovered When I Analysed Packets Of My Network , I found The Password Of A WiFi Network Instead of A Probe Frame And For A Period I Found Some Friends Of Mine  who Found The Same Thing  .
 This Why I Added This Function But Until Now , there is no more Information About This Attack .
 I Will Try To List The vulnerable Devices . .
 #### :heavy_exclamation_mark: REQUERMENT
 -----------------------------------------------------
  - Aircrack-ng